AradhyaStuti/UshaMeetX-Full-Stack-WebRTC-Video-Conferencing-Platform/README.md

 # NexusMeet

-NexusMeet is a self-hosted meeting app I built while trying to understand how real-time communication systems actually work — not just using WebRTC, but dealing with signalling, media routing, and basic room logic.
+Built this to wrap my head around WebRTC, mediasoup SFU routing, and how to do AES-GCM end-to-end chat in the browser.
+The chat key lives in the URL hash so the server only ever sees ciphertext.

-It started as a simple peer-to-peer setup, but I later added a mediasoup-based SFU so it doesn’t fall apart once more people join.
-Chat is handled in the browser and encrypted with AES-GCM, with the key passed through the URL hash so the server never sees it.
+It started as a simple peer-to-peer setup, but I later added a mediasoup-based SFU so it scales past a few participants.
+There's a waiting room, screen share, and a P2P fallback when the SFU isn't up.

 ## Stack

-* **Frontend:** React 18, WebRTC, socket.io-client, Web Crypto, MUI
-* **Backend:** Node + Express, socket.io, mediasoup, MongoDB
-* **Optional:** Redis (for shared state if running multiple instances)
-* **Tests:** Node test runner (backend), Jest + RTL (frontend), Playwright (e2e)
+Frontend is React 18 with socket.io-client, Web Crypto for encryption, and MUI for the UI bits.
+Backend is Node + Express with socket.io and mediasoup, talking to MongoDB.
+Redis is optional — only needed if you're running more than one backend instance and want them to share state.
+Tests use the built-in Node test runner on the backend, Jest + RTL on the frontend, and Playwright for the browser-level e2e.

 ## Project structure